1jour1vin

 About the estate:

-This is a fine example of a family estate, still owned by the Kressmanns, a historic family of Bordeaux wine merchants.
-Tristan and Loïc Kressmann are now at the helm of this classified growth, which enjoys an excellent location on the Martillac plateau.
-Each generation has respected the heritage handed down to them, while making progress in vineyard management and winemaking with their cellar master, Valérie Vialard.
-The château inaugurated a new winery for red wines with the 2019 vintage.
-Without succumbing to passing fads, the wines have retained their elegant and precise style, while gaining in density.
-This very convincing balance between tradition and modernity, as well as the particularly distinguished character of the latest vintages, lead us to award Latour-Martillac a second star.
+Here is a fine example of a family-owned estate, still in the hands of the Kressmanns, a historic family of Bordeaux wine merchants.
+Tristan and Loïc Kressmann are now at the helm of this cru classé, which enjoys a prime location on the Martillac plateau.
+Generation after generation has preserved the legacy passed down to them, while making steady progress in vineyard management and winemaking under the guidance of their cellar master, Valérie Vialard.
+The château inaugurated a new winemaking cellar for red wines with the 2019 vintage.
+Without succumbing to the allure of passing trends, the wines have retained their elegant and precise style; however, they are gaining in density.
+This highly convincing balance between tradition and modernity, as well as the particularly distinguished character of the latest vintages, leads us to award Latour-Martillac a second star.

 Loading...